 - Start with a basic composition notebook and a piece of fabric that has double sided fusible web already applied to the wrong side.
 Follow the manufacturer's instructions for your brand of fusible web.

 - Cut the fabric about 2 inches larger all around than the open composition book.
 You'll see I have about 2" around the top, bottom and side.
 I did open the book to make sure I have the extra about on both sides (it didn't want to lay open and flat for the picture).
+You can use a tape measure, if you'd like to measure.
+I find that just using the book as the pattern works well.

 - Once you have carefully folded the fabric to the inside on all sides, close the book and take it to your ironing board.

 - Press from the right side first.
-This will make the fabric with the two-sided fusible web adhere to the notebook cover.
+This will make the fabric cover with the two-sided fusible web adhere to the notebook cover.

 - Once the outside covers are fused, open the composition book and carefully fuse the excess fabric to the inside covers of the book.
 I was using some steam here

 - I like to finish off the inside of the book with a coordinating fabric.
 Cut a piece of fabric that already has the double-sided fusible web applied.
 Cut so that it will cover the raw edges you just fused to the inside of the book cover.
-Press in place.
+Press the inside piece in place.
 Now the inside is as nice as the outside will be!

 - Now you have a fully covered notebook.
 Time to have some fun and be creative with scraps of pre-fused fabrics.

 You can do all kinds of things on the covers - stencil letters or words, fuse different shapes or stamp designs!
+You can decorate both the fron and the back of the cover, if you'd like!

 Start by free hand cutting with a rotary cutter a wavy edge on the fabric. - Then, cut again with your rotary cutter to make another wavy edge, making the cuts into leaf/petal shapes.
 This makes the petals similar, but not perfect . . . which adds character.